Pikmin1211/UT3/editing/events/character-based-events.md

 CharacterEventBothWays(eventID,eventPtr,char1,char2)
 ```

-Here's an example of what this may look like in an actual event file:
+Here's an example of what this may look like in an actual event:

 ```text
 CharacterBasedEvents: